mhognogi/debialInstall/README.md

-# debian install
+# install on debian
- Quick install on linux debian with .sh
+ Quick install on linux debian with bash